dan-goldberg/interviews/tbj/tbj_202101/TBJQuestionnaireResults.md

 We are trying to solve the equation
 $$time_{player}=time_{ball}$$
 for unknown $\bold{b} $ if a real root exists.
 If no real root exists then the player cannot intercept the ball.
 For this derivation we will make the simplification that the player speed, $s_{player}$, and ball speed, $s_{ball}$, are constant.
-We know this is incorrect because the player will accellerate or decelerate over time, and the ball will decelerate due to air or ground friction.
+We know this is incorrect because the player will accelerate or decelerate over time, and the ball will decelerate due to air or ground friction.
 We also assume the ball doesn't move in a 3rd dimension (up and down) and that the speed is parallel to the ground.

 $$time_{player}= \frac{\parallel \bold{b} - \bold{p} \parallel}{s_{player}}$$
 $$time_{ball}= \frac{\parallel \bold{b} \parallel}{s_{ball}}$$